 Faith rode wind back to the Mountain.
-The dunes seemed more Martian now that she’d confronted Anihilato, but the monster made her distrust Bug Bird for the first time.
-Her mentor in the Mountain was awfully tight-beaked.
+If nothing else, Anihilato convinced her to distrust Bug Bird.
+Her mentor was awfully tight-beaked.

-She landed on the Mountain and scratched at the dust until Bug Bird opened a cave and crawled out.
+She landed on the Mountain and scratched the dust until Bug Bird opened a cave and crawled out.
 “Did you deal with our visitor?”

 “Anihilato is out of my control,” said the Heart of the Mountain.
 “I’m sorry it was unpleasant.
 I would have done the job myself if it wasn’t…” They shifted weight and leaned like a tree in the wind.

 “Dangerous?” asked Faith.

 “Dangerous for me, but not for you.”

 The Heart sighed.
 “I was more worried about the Shrieking Teeth than Anihilato.
 Either way, your unusual physiology makes you invulnerable to both.
 In any case, if Anihilato consumed you, that would be acceptable for reasons I can’t explain.”

 “There’s an awful lot you can’t explain.”
 Faith peered into the yawning cave.
 “What’re you hiding?”

 Faith leapt for the cave.
 “Wait!”
 The Heart blocked her with a blue wing.
 “I know you’re confused.
 I’ll find someone to communicate on your level.”
 The Heart rolled out the white wing to cover the cave walls.
 Faith followed them into the Mountain.

-“Just as you are separate from me, so is Anihilato separate from me,” said the Heart.
+“You are separate from me, and so is Anihilato,” said the Heart.
 “Anihilato could not provide its service if I consumed it.
-When I find worms I dare not swallow, I know Anihilato will eat them for me.”
+When I find worms I dare not swallow, I know Anihilato will eat them.”

 “Hmpf.”
-Faith’s tail flitted impaciently.
+Faith’s tail flitted.
 “Where are we going?
 And when?”

 “It’s not an exact science.”
-The Heart left the center of the rising wing and directed Faith to stand in their stead.
+The Heart directed Faith to stand in the center of the white wing.
 “Direct the wing with your whim.
 Quest for your questions.
 Sight what you seek.”